huolter/Azure-AI-Language-Solutions/README.md

-# Azure Language Solutions Examples
+# Azure AI Solutions Examples

 This repository provides examples and code samples demonstrating how to leverage Azure Language Solutions to solve natural language processing (NLP) tasks using various Azure services.